Undergraduate Education

 Berkeley Writing Assessment (BWA) option {formerly known as the Analytical Writing Placement Exam (AWPE)}

-High school students planning to attend a UC campus may take the Berkeley Writing Assessment in May of their senior year.
+Admitted students who have accepted the offer to attend Berkeley may take the Berkeley Writing Assessment in May of their senior year.

-Admitted students who have not yet satisfied the requirement may take a make-up BWA their first semester at Berkeley.
+Freshmen who have not yet satisfied the requirement prior to fall enrollment may take a make-up BWA their first semester at Berkeley.

 English Composition Course option